Updated on June 11th, 2020

 Hike through the valleys

-Cappadocia is home to a number of valleys with crazy rock formations.
+Cappadocia is an absolute natural beauty, home to a number of valleys with crazy rock formations.
 Rose Valley boasts pink-hued rocky ridges and is known as the most romantic spot in the area, Pigeon Valley is famous for the pigeon holes that have been carved into the volcanic rock for the local birds, and Love Valley is filled with phallic-shaped towers.

 Take a horse ride